 We've been on a sharp decline with totals every year since the '09-'10 season, but it's hard to imagine us going lower than last season, right?
 Right?!

 The CPC put their winter climate outlook out a few weeks ago with less than confident predictions.
 El Nino is rather neutral right now, which means it could strengthen or weaken really at any time.
 For us in Central Ohio that could mean an absolutely impossible forecast.

 Equal chances?
 That's the ultimate shoulder shrug.

-My Prediction It's impossible to say where storms will hit, which is why I love winter forecasting.
+It's impossible to say where storms will hit, which is why I love winter forecasting.
 When you're thinking of snow totals you could go 95% of the winter with almost no snow, and then one or two massive storms can turn your totals around.

 I personally feel like overall we're going to be a little below average on temperatures because of a persistant trough that should set up over the eastern US over December and January, bringing cold Canadian air far south in to the southeast.

 So much is dependant on how strong this trough is, exactly where it sets up, and where it allows storms to path.
 Shown above I've illustrated where the three main types of storms should go.